-You may be able to save money by shopping with a competitive supplier!
-Although Delmarva Power does not endorse any individual suppliers, or visit customers door to door to promote electric shopping, we are committed to helping every customer understand how they can shop and potentially save money by choosing the right energy supplier for their needs and circumstances.
+You may be able to save money by shopping with a competitive supplier.
+Although Delmarva Power does not endorse any individual suppliers, or solicit door to door to promote electric shopping, we are committed to helping every customer understand how they can shop and potentially save money by choosing the right energy supplier for their needs and circumstances.

 The restructuring of the electric utility industry allows you to select the certified or licensed electricity provider that best fits your needs.
 If you don't choose a different provider, we buy electricity for you and charge you according to rates approved by your Public Service Commission.
 This is called the "Standard Offer Service" (SOS) program and is administered under rules established by the Commission.